gibeontool/git-test/README.md

-oops! this is where i was suppose to say this is my first for the odin project.
+This is a Test from the ODIN PROJECT.
+This is the information listed that tells about my app.